GriffinPlus/dotnet-libs-common/README.md

 - `ChainableMemoryBlock`: A buffer that can be linked with other buffers (can be allocated on the heap or rented from an `ArrayPool<byte>`).
 - `MemoryBlockStream`: A stream that grows on demand by maintaining a linked list of `ChainableMemoryBlock` buffers.
 Optionally synchronized for use in multi-threaded scenarios.
 - `MockMemoryStream`: A `System.IO.MemoryStream` with configurable capabilities (for testing purposes).
+- `ReadOnlyStream`: A stream that makes another stream read-only.

 #### Namespace: GriffinPlus.Lib.Threading